Sampling and Remote Estimation for the Ornstein-Uhlenbeck Process through Queues: Age of Information and Beyond: Main Results

 \subsubsection{Three Algorithms for Solving \eqref{thm1_eq22}}

 We now present three algorithms for computing the root of \eqref{thm1_eq22}.
 Because the $S_i(\beta)$'s are stopping times, numerically calculating the expectations in \eqref{thm1_eq22} appears to be a difficult task.
-Nonetheless, this challenge can be solved by resorting to the following lemma, which is obtained by using Dynkin's formula \cite[Theorem 7.4.1]{Bernt2000} and the optional stopping theorem. \begin{lemma} In Theorem \ref{thm1}, it holds that
+Nonetheless, this challenge can be solved by resorting to the following lemma, which is obtained by using Dynkin's formula \cite[Theorem 7.4.1]{Bernt2000} and the optional stopping theorem.